JayJarosz/Guides/Manveers_Thundroid/thundroid_04_bash.md

 ### Manveer's Expanded :zap:Thundroid:zap: Guide
 --------

 Since you'll be working on your Thundroid entirely via the shell prompt, it's worth decorating it a bit and installing some shortcuts.

-Note: Run all of the following commands as *admin* user.
+Run all of the commands below as *admin* user (unless instructed otherwise).

 # Prettifying your Shell Prompt (optional)
 You can redesign your shell prompt for each user by enabling color output and setting a custom prompt.